rpruim/fastR2/cran-comments.md

 There were no ERRORs or WARNINGs.

+The following identificed as possibly mis-spelled words in DESCRIPTION:
+  AMS (10:37)
+  Pruim (10:17)

+are CORRECT.

 ## Downstream dependencies

 Suggested by mosaic.
 This update is driven by the recent mosaic update.